 You’re probably aware that dental plaque is the sticky, yellow substance that forms naturally on teeth.
 We brush our teeth to remove plaque so that it doesn’t cause cavities, gum disease, and bad breath.
 Un-removed plaque calcifies into a hard substance called calculus or tartar.
-At dental cleanings, a hygienist removes plaque that we miss during brushing and calculus, which can’t be removed by brushing and flossing.
+At dental cleanings, a hygienist removes plaque that we miss during brushing and calculus, which can’t be removed by brushing, flossing, and proxy brushing.
 When calculus forms below the gum line, a deep cleaning with scaling and root planing may be recommended.

 Plaque is a complex microbial community with more than 10,000,000,000 bacteria per milligram, according to this UCLA website.
 About 400 different types of bacteria are in dental plaque, but plaque also contains other cells in a complex matrix.
 Saliva and bacterial products combine to make this matrix, which also contains proteins, lipids (fats), and polysaccharides (sugars).
 The recipe for dental plaque includes calcium and phosphorus, as well.

 How do we get rid of plaque?

 Dental plaque occurs naturally, and it actually has a hand in boosting our immune system’s disease resistance.
 However, teeth don’t shed their outer layer like skin does.
 Therefore, when bacterial plaque builds up on teeth, we have to remove it ourselves.
 The idea is to control dental plaque.
 Flossing once a day, brushing twice a day, and limiting starches and sugars (especially between meals) are key to reducing plaque buildup.

 What’s the worst that can happen?